 Use A Charger

 A charger is such an easy and affordable way to instantly make your table feel more festive.
 I think keeping it simple in a metallic is the way to go.
 Or something natural like wicker or rattan is always a good call too and a touch more casual.
-We went with gold since my flatware was also gold and it tied it all together.
+For this tablescape, I went with gold since my flatware was also gold and it tied it all together.

 No Need For Fancy Plates

 You really don’t need to go all out on a fancy dinner plate here.
+And who has space for multiple sets of dinnerware?
+I sure don’t!
 These white ones are a touch fancy, but honestly, my plain white ones work just fine.
 Once you place it on top of a pretty charger and add a more decorative salad plate on top, no one will really notice the standard white plate.
-Plus, who has space for an entirely new set of plates?
-I sure don’t, so all white Ikea plates work just fine.

 Add Color & Interest With Your Salad Plate